passionweb-manuel-schnabel/ai-seo-helper/Documentation/Administrator/Index.rst

 - Install the extension via composer
 - Flush TYPO3 and PHP Cache
-- Add your OpenAI key to the extension configuration before using the extension
+- Add your OpenAI secret key to the extension configuration before using the extension

 .. _admin-configuration: